 Early in 1776, the Congress sent him, alone, to France to persuade the French government to send soldiers, guns and money in support of the American Revolution.
 Silas Deane managed to get informal support from France, including ships, arms, surplus military supplies and officers like the Marquis de Lafayette.

-A few months later, Silas Deane was joined by Benjamin Franklin and Arthur Lee.
-They negotiated the Treaty of Alliance, which promised France’s military support and was signed on Feb.
+A few months later, Benjamin Franklin and Arthur Lee joined Silas Deane.
+They negotiated the Treaty of Alliance, which promised France’s military support, and both parties signed it on Feb.
 6, 1778.

 Nobody Liked Arthur Lee